 The Week’s Walk Destination

-Come “Walk ‘n’ Talk” together in Val Vista Community Park this Saturday, April 20
+Come “Walk ‘n’ Talk” together in Ken Mercer Park, this Saturday, June 29

-As always, we encourage you to wear comfortable shoes and to dress in layers for the changing temperatures.
+We will be walking on level, paved pathways.
+As always, we encourage you to wear comfortable shoes and to dress in layers for the changing temperature.
 We walk rain or shine…unless the rain is blowing sideways.
-(No rain forecast as this newsletter is being written.)
+(As of this writing, no rain is forecast.
+Expect warm – but not scorching –sunny weather.)

 Your Own Pedometer Walking Program